For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Best for: Renting dresses.

 Girl Meets Dress lets you rent clothes in one of two ways: either by renting individual pieces on a 'pay as you go' system or by paying £99 per month to rent three dresses at any one time.
-If you're considering the monthly membership, have a read of the T&Cs as some conditions apply.
+If you're considering the monthly membership, have a read of their website, as some conditions apply.

 However, it's important to be wary of some of the prices on this site.
 While there are some good deals on there, we've previously seen a dress that was actually cheaper to buy in the sale on the brand's own website than it was to rent for two nights from Girl Meets Dress.